 Are you looking for technical documentation, are you interested to learn more about the measuring principles of Bronkhorst products, or you do want to get in contact with a Bronkhorst Service Engineer?
 This section will guide you to the relevant service & support topics.

 Natural gas is virtually odourless.
 The typical smell originates from THT, which is a compound that has been added artificially to commercial natural gas.
-Its aim is to act as a ‘warning agent’ in case of a leakage of this highly flammable gas during transport or use.
+Its aim is to act as a ‘warning agent’ in case of a leakage.

 Additives play an important role to optimize the efficiency of the fuel oil and also to prevent engine damage.
 In close cooperation with a manuafcturer of petroleum additives and several ship-companies Bronkhorst developed the ideal dosing unit for these kind of additives for heavy fuel oil ship-engines.